yeoneung/icml_rebuttal/README.md

 We thank you for your insightful comments and interesting questions!
 We are glad that you positively highlight our theoretical insights.
-Please find the answers to your questions.
+Please find the answers to your questions below.

 > How does the integration of preconditioned Langevin dynamics with Thompson sampling specifically address the challenge of sampling efficiency in high-dimensional spaces, and what inspired this novel approach over other potential methods?

+- Thank you for bringing up the dimensionality problem.
+-

+> Given the paper's reduction of restrictive assumptions in achieving an regret bound, what theoretical or practical limitations were encountered in removing these assumptions, and how were they overcome?

+> Can you summarize the core difficulties in theoretical analysis of this integration?
+How do overcome them?